Lapponian Herder

 Are they good with children?

-Yes, they are generally known for their gentle and patient nature, making them excellent family companions when properly socialized.
+Yes, they are generally known for their patient and gentle nature, making them excellent family companions.

 View Official FCI Standard